 IT onboarding checklist template

-The example below is of an IT offboarding checklist.
-An offboarding checklist is a systematic guide that outlines the necessary steps and tasks to securely and effectively terminate an employee’s access to IT systems and assets when they leave the organization, and it is used during the employee departure process or when an employee’s access privileges need to be revoked.
+Below is an example of an IT offboarding checklist, which outlines steps to securely terminate an employee’s access to IT systems and assets during their departure or when access privileges need to be revoked.

-This template can easily be customized to be an onboarding checklist as well.
+This template is versatile and can easily be adapted into an onboarding checklist to suit your organization’s needs.

 HR onboarding checklist